PreciselyData/Private-Spatial-APIs/charts/README.md

 > NOTE: The docker images pushed to the image repository should be tagged with the current helm chart version.
-> Refer [Downloading Private-Spatial-APIs Docker Images](docs/guides/eks/QuickStartEKS.md#step-3-download-docker-images) for more information.
+> Refer [Downloading Private Spatial APIs Docker Images](docs/guides/eks/QuickStartEKS.md#step-3-download-docker-images) for more information.

 ## Miscellaneous